 In 2011, TI Ireland launched the Speak Up Helpline, Ireland’s only non-profit service providing free confidential information and advice to whistleblowers and witnesses of wrongdoing.
 It has helped over 1,400 people to date.

 Its former clients include Garda whistleblowers Maurice McCabe and John Wilson.
-TI Ireland’s helpline has also generated a unique data-set of experiences and systemic patterns that have been analysed in two Speak Up Reports in 2015 and 2018.
+TI Ireland’s helpline has also generated a unique data-set of experiences and systemic patterns that have been analysed in three Speak Up Reports in 2015, 2017 and 2020.
 These reports have been used to inform policy makers, employers and law enforcement agencies on strategies aimed at preventing corruption and promoting good governance.
-We have seen a 115% increase in the proportion of whistleblowers calling since the PDA was enacted.
+We have seen a 123% increase in the proportion of whistleblowers calling since the PDA was enacted.
 This has led to a sharp rise in demand for free legal advice from clients.

 In response to this demand, we established the Transparency Legal Advice Centre (TLAC), as the only independent law centre in Ireland that specialises in providing free legal advice on protected disclosures.
 Since 2016, TLAC has engaged 90 clients, providing an estimated 30-33 hours of support to each one.
 The market value of this advice is calculated to be approximately €10,000 per client - most workers could not afford this advice without TLAC and TI Ireland’s support.
 It is estimated that it has provided free legal advice to whistleblowers valued at over €800,000 to date.
 This is about three times the amount it has cost to operate the centre to date, meaning that every €10 donated allows TLAC solicitors give €30 of free legal advice to whistleblowers.